armandvanhelsync/WooCommerce-Pricefiles/README.md

 WooCommerce Pricefiles
 ======================

-Generate pricefiles for integration with price comparison services.
+Generate pricefiles for integration with price comparison on https://www.buygoldonline.io

 For more information, visit the plugin page on WordPress.org: https://wordpress.org/plugins/woocommerce-pricefiles/